For the purposes of the Arkansas State Game and Fish Code of Regulations, the following terms shall be construed, respectively, to mean and include:

 - *Items marked with a * must have been issued at least 60 days prior to the license, permit, or tag application.

-- Additionally, to be eligible to be issued any of the following resident licenses, permits, or tags, an Arkansas resident must provide proofthat he or she has qualified as a "resident” under this Code for at least the past 1 continuous year;
+- In addition to qualifying as a "resident" under one or more of the above criteria, to be eligible to be issued any of the following resident licenses, permits, or tags, an applicant must provide proof that his or her domicile is currently in Arkansas and has been for at least the past 1 continuous year;

 - Resident Special Guide License (Code 03.14);

 - Alligator Snapping Turtle Breeder/Dealer Permit (Code 34.02);

 - Commercial Fisherman’s Permit & Sportfishing License (Code 30.01);

 - Shell Buyer’s License (Code 31.01);